Schools & Programs

 Program Certification & Maintenance

-Download and complete CASE Annual Report form only if you have an NCRA-certified court reporting program.
-The Council on Approved Student Education (CASE) requires the Annual Report to be completed each fall using the enrollment as of November 1 each year in the certified court reporting program.
+Download and complete CASE Annual Report form only if you have an NCRA-approved court reporting program.
+The Council on Approved Student Education (CASE) requires the Annual Report to be completed each fall using the enrollment as of November 1 each year in the approved court reporting program.

 Vision for Educational Excellence Task force